 An amusing inversion in the Digimon series.
-There are plenty of fans who ignore the Digimon and prefer to focus in the interaction between the humans.
-Then again, as the anime is a rare positive example of a Human Focused Adaptation, this is understandable.
+There are plenty of fans who ignore the Digimon and prefer to focus in the interactions between the humans.
+Then again, as the anime is a rare positive example of a Human-Focused Adaptation, this is understandable.

 Gundam: Despite the complicated plots and the overbearing characters, people still watch the show just to see giant robots beat each other up.